uspki/policies/certificate-policy.md

 15. The technical content or format of the Certificate presents an unacceptable risk to Application Software Suppliers or Relying Parties (e.g. the FPKI Policy Authority or CA/Browser Forum might determine that a deprecated cryptographic/signature algorithm or key size presents an unacceptable risk and that such Certificates should be revoked and replaced by CAs within a given period of time).

 #### 4.9.1.2 Reasons for Revoking a Subordinate CA Certificate
-The Issuing CA SHALL revoke a Subordinate CA Certificate within seven (7) days if one or more of the following occurs:
+The Issuing CA shall revoke a Subordinate CA Certificate within seven (7) days if one or more of the following occurs:

 1. The Subordinate CA requests revocation in writing;
 2. The Subordinate CA notifies the Issuing CA that the original certificate request was not authorized and does not retroactively grant authorization;